willhoney7/eslint-plugin-import-helpers/readme.md

 #### [`order-imports`]

-Enforce a _configurable_ convention in module import order
+Enforce a _configurable_ convention in module import order.
+See the [`order-imports`] page for configuration details.

 ```javascript
 // Given ESLint Config